btcpayserver/btcpayserver-doc/FAQ/FAQ-LightningNetwork.md

 ### How to disable on-chain payments and use LN payments only?

+There are two easy ways to do this:

+1. Store Settings > Checkout experience > Choose default payment method at checkout
-Method 1: Store Settings > General settings > Modify > Uncheck the Enabled box to disable on-chain payments Method 2: Store Settings > Checkout experience > Choose default payment method at checkout
+2. Store Settings > General settings > Modify > Uncheck the Enabled box to disable on-chain payments

 ## Lightning Network (LND) FAQ